 - IdP response

-NotOnOrAfterassertion timestamps must consider system clock skew and must be set with at least 1 minute before and 1 minute after current time (this particularly concerns AD FS default settings)
+NotOnOrAfterassertion timestamps must consider system clock skew and must be set to at least 1 minute before and 1 minute after the current time (this particularly concerns AD FS default settings)

 - No assertion encryption

 If your IdP already has an application that uses the previous Dynatrace SSO model (

 https://signin.dynatrace.com), you'll need to create a new application.
 Keep the old configuration enabled until the new configuration is tested and verified and all of your users have been successfully transitioned.